Yin & Yang Intro

 Yin is said to exist in Yang and Yang exists in Yin.
 This changing combination of negative and positive, dark and light, cold and hot which keeps the world spinning creates Qi or the life giving force of the universe.

-A 17th century Chinese painting showing the 3 dieties:
+Below: A 17th century Chinese painting showing the 3 deities:

 (from left) Longevity (in yellow) dress, Prosperity (in blue) and Luck (in brown) looking at a scroll of the yinyang symbol